Kyza/YouTubeScreenshotControl/README.md

 > 7.)
 Click `Import`.

+## Updates

+The script should automatically update to the lastest version when it is released.

 ## How to Use

 It's easy!
 Just click the new camera icon in the bottom right of the video or press `Alt+P`.